 The Emmy Noether Program (DFG)

-The Emmy Noether Program aims at providing early career researchers with the opportunity to rapidly qualify for a leading position in science and research or for a university teaching career by leading an independent junior research group and assuming relevant teaching duties.
+The Emmy Noether Program provides early career researchers with the opportunity to rapidly qualify for a leading position in science and research or for a university teaching career.
+It is open to researchers from all academic disciplines.